 Low Energy Levels Draining You?
 Try this Ayurvedic superfood

 Amaranth, also known as Rajgira, is a gluten-free grain-like plant and also a great source of dietary fibre.
 The word Amaranth translates to “immortal.”
 And it literally lives up to its name!
 Amaranth is a powerhouse when it comes to boosting your energy levels.
 Both the leaves and seeds of Amaranth are nutrient-packed, offering proteins, calcium, zinc, iron, and vitamins A and C. The essential amino acid lysine in Amaranth leaves not only aids in energy improvement but also helps with calcium absorption.
 It is extremely beneficial for people who feel tired and weak often or recovering from a surgery or a disease.
 In my hospital I give Amaranth soup to patients as a post-treatment meal.
 Health benefits of Amaranth Amaranth, being an Ayurvedic superfood, offers a variety of health benefits.
 Bone strength Amaranth is rich in calcium and therefore, helps strengthen your bones.
 Heart health The magnesium and phenolic acid contained in Amaranth help resist heart diseases and strengthen heart muscles.
 Energy and digestion Amaranth also helps improve your energy levels and digestion.
 Gluten-free goodness Being gluten-free, Amaranth is a great choice for people suffering from celiac disease or gluten sensitivity.
 Anti-inflammatory roots The roots of Amaranth have anti-inflammatory properties and are used to relieve pain and inflammation.
 In Ayurveda, practitioners use amaranth for a wide range of purposes, including treating blood and respiratory disorders, diabetes, urinary tract infections, diarrhoea, wounds, throat infections, and blood purification.
 Ways to consume Amaranth Amaranth may be heavy to digest for some people.
 But it can be made digestible by cooking it well.
 There are many healthy ways to consume Amaranth.
 You can cook and consume Amaranth grains like how you cook rice or quinoa.
 Another option is to pop amaranth grains and have it like popcorn.
 You can also create a nutritious breakfast cereal or porridge by adding cooked Amaranth grains with honey or milk.
 Amaranth soup also makes a great option.
 You can also make a side dish by sautéing Amaranth leaves in ghee, seasoning it with black pepper and cumin.
 Despite its amazing health benefits, it is not advisable to have Amaranth every day.
 Overconsumption of Amaranth may increase Kapha.
 So, it is best consumed once or maximum twice a week.
 As a child, I used to cry when asked to eat amaranth thoran (a Kerala dish made with sautéed amaranth leaves and coconut).
 Today I tell all my patients to have it!
 The irony of life!
 You can join our Health Programs for mind and body detox.
-And If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to helps you .
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit.
+You can also visit us at our hospital.

 Ragi Power – Why This Ancient Grain is a Superfood

 Ragi (finger millet) has my heart for so many awesome reasons!
 This little grain is not just popular in many corners of the world, but is also a nutritional powerhouse.
 Loaded with essentials like calcium, magnesium, iron, and dietary fibre.
 This is a superfood with amazing health benefits.
 It is often used to make flour, which can be used for making various dishes like roti (flatbread) or porridge.
 It is a great choice for those looking to incorporate a healthy and gluten-free grain into their diet, as it provides energy, aids digestion and supports overall well-being.
 Properties of Ragi It is super light and digestive.
 It is also known for its anti-Pitta and aphrodisiac properties.
 Having this, helps balance all Doshas, purifies blood and rejuvenates your body.
 We often advise it for pregnant women and lactating moms to help improve breast milk production and for children to gain strength.
 Downsides Even it is great for your health, it has some downsides.
 It is slightly Vata increasing.
 So, always cook it with ghee and spices.
 You cannot use ragi as a replacement for rice; however, you can have rice every day.
 But it is better to have it twice or thrice a week as millets are called “Kudhanya” or unwholesome grains in Ayurveda.
 Millets are goitrogens and this includes ragi.
 Therefore, do not consume it if you have thyroid issues.
 However, despite the downsides, I still love my Ragi dosas with coconut chutney every week.
 Ragi porridge recipe Now, for those looking to add some variety to your menu, let me introduce you to the delightful Ragi porridge.
 This superfood fits both babies and adults, including expectant mothers.
 Ingredients Ragi Ghee Cumin Cardamom Palm sugar Water Method of preparation First, sieve ragi and then roast 2 tablespoons of it in 2 teaspoons of ghee.
 Add water to make a paste and then, add a pinch of powdered cumin and cardamom to it Add water in a saucepan and then add washed palm sugar to it When it boils, add ragi paste and mix Your ragi porridge is ready!
 This recipe is a traditional first food given to infants; therefore, it can be introduced as early as 6 months.
 Skip the store-bought baby food loaded with unknown XYZ and give your baby ragi porridge.
 Start with a small amount so that you can help your baby get used to the new flavour and texture.
 For adults, ragi porridge can be a great replacement for your oatmeal for breakfast; moreover, it offers a nutritious alternative!
 To make it interesting, you can add almond milk, top it up with stewed fruits and a scoop of some peanut butter.
 Having ragi gives nutritious and satisfying start to the day, not to forget its great health benefits!
 You can join our Health Programs for mind and body detox.
-And If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to helps you .
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit.
+You can also visit us at our hospital.

 Ghee, The Ayurvedic Wonder